NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-07-12-1_About-LiDAR-Data-Light-Detection-and-Ranging_Activity1.md

 ## Why LiDAR ##

-As ecologists, we often want to characterize vegetation over large regions.
-Because we don’t have the resources to measure each and every tree - we use tools that can estimate key characteristics over large areas.
-These tools often use remote methods - that is to say, we aren’t actually physically measuring things with our hands and eyes, we are using sensors which capture information about a landscape and record things that we can use to estimate conditions and characteristics.
+Scientists often need to characterize vegetation over large regions.
+We use tools that can estimate key characteristics over large areas because we don’t have the resources to measure each and every tree.
+These tools often use remote methods.
+Remote sensing means that we aren’t actually physically measuring things with our hands, we are using sensors which capture information about a landscape and record things that we can use to estimate conditions and characteristics.

 {% include _images_nolink.html url="../../images/ScalingTrees_NatGeo.jpg" description="Conventional on the ground methods to measure trees are resource intensive and limit the amount of vegetation that can be characterized!
 Photo: National Geographic" %}